johnmm/nltk-wiki/Semantic-Parsing.md

 + A broad-coverage probabilistic CCG parser that parses input sentences into meaning representations using FOL + lambda-calculus.

-+ Grounding of the predicates in the meaning representations in an open-domain ontology/knowledge base, e.g. [Freebase],  [:BaseKB] or [DBpedia].
++ Grounding of the predicates in the meaning representations in an open-domain ontology/knowledge base, e.g. [Freebase] (but [Freebase is shutting down](https://plus.google.com/109936836907132434202/posts/3aYFVNf92A1) and transferring to [Wikidata]),  [:BaseKB],  or [DBpedia].

 # Rationale